The Songkran Festival heralds in the Thai New Year with a mass of religious ceremonies held over 3 days to mark the beginning of the solar year.

 For foreigners, Songkran is best known for being the biggest water fight in the world, when locals and foreigners alike splash water at each other all over the city.

 If you do not wish to be splashed during this time, your only option is to remain indoors.
 You WILL be a target.
-It is best to leave the scooter at home during Songkran, as the roads are wet and slippery and it is common for a local to run up to you and dump a bucket of water over you whilst riding.
+It is best to leave the scooter at home during Songkran, as the roads are wet and slippery, and it is common for a local to run up to you and dump a bucket of water over you while riding.
 Even if you take a Songthaew or tuk-tuk, you WILL get wet.
-Dress appropriately in comfortable clothing you can walk around in all day whilst wet.
-Men should ensure they wear a t-shirt or singlet, as walking around shirtless is not appropriate on this religious holiday.

 Most stores and services will be closed during this festival, with only 7/11 and some restaurants and bars remaining open.